cerberus-zone/cerberus_website/docs/faq.md

 There are multiple reasons behind our reason for doing the airdrop this way.

 - Those who are early supporters of other networks such as $HUAHUA, $ATOM, or $OSMO and invested in securing those chains by staking should be rewarded based on the merit of their efforts.
+We don't believe in getting "something for nothing."
-- Avoid individuals trying to game the system by creating multiple wallet addresses and staking the minimum to claim an airdrop numerous times in different wallets. 😉
+- Avoids individuals trying to game the system by creating multiple wallet addresses and staking the minimum to claim an airdrop numerous times in different wallets. 😉
   :::

 ::: details Are Twitter Giveaways the same as the $HUAHUA, $ATOM, or $OSMO Airdrops ?